hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 **"Art is about the artist's intent"**

 Many non-artists I've talked to say art must have an intent.
-"Intent" is another word that is often used to mean multiple different things without explanation.
-But here I'll focus on the view that art is the expression of the artist's goals—which could be to express emotions, or something else.
+"Intent" is another word that is often used to mean multiple different things.
+Here I'll focus on the view that art is the expression of the artist's goals—which could be to express emotions, or something else.
 An artist begins with an idea and a goal, and executes on that idea.

 But this is often just not true of how many artists work.
 Just in my own reading [I've found numerous examples of artists describing their processes in terms of exploration and discovery](https://computationalcreativity.net/iccc22/wp-content/uploads/2022/06/ICCC-2022_1L_Hertzmann.pdf), just [as I've found in my own experience as well](/2020/10/05/art-is-a-process.html).
 For example, here's Gerhard Richter describing his studio process: